zainabahmed4626-lab/AIEngineeringWeek2V1/README.md

 ---

-## Observations — What Worked, What Didn’t, What I’d Improve (Short Version)
+## Observations — What Worked, What Didn’t, What I’d Improve
 **What Worked**
 The combination of metadata filtering + hybrid retrieval (BM25 + vector search) noticeably improved relevance, especially for definition‑heavy sections.
 Chunking at 500 characters produced more accurate retrieval for specific questions.